kylstvn/CCNA-200-301-Notes/02-Interfaces-and-Cables/Notes.md

 - Ethernet is a collection of network protocols/standards.

 ## Bits and Bytes
+- Speed is measured in bits per second (Kbps, Mbps, Gbps, etc.), not bytes per second.
 ### What is a Bit?
 - It's a value represented by either a 0 or a 1.
+- 0, 1 this binary code is how computers work.

+### What is a byte?
+- 8 bits is equal to 1 byte.